KarchinLab/open-cravat-readthedocs/Home.rst

 OpenCRAVAT is a modular python package that is available in the pip `PyPI repository <https://pypi.org/project/open-cravat/>`__.
 It takes a file of genomic variants as input.
-The most common input format is a VCF file but other formats are supported including dbSNP identifiers, HGVS identifiers, and 23&Me and Ancestry.com file formats.
+The most common input format is a VCF file but other formats are supported including dbSNP identifiers, HGVS identifiers, and 23&Me, and Ancestry.com file formats.

 The analysis performed by OpenCRAVAT depends upon user-selected annotation and visualization options, available for download from the free OpenCRAVAT Store.
-In addition to the interactive user interface, OpenCRAVAT provides several output formats including text reports, Excel spreadsheets, and a SQLite database of results used by cravat_view.
+In addition to the interactive user interface, OpenCRAVAT provides several output formats including VCF files, text reports, Excel spreadsheets, and a SQLite database of results used by cravat_view.

 OpenCRAVAT Processing
 ---------------------